kutis96/linear-ccd-stuff/doc/notes.md

         - \- Likely not the best use of FPGA resources
         - \+ Easily testable small units
         - \+ May be used as a reference implementation to test the state machine-based implementation against!
-        - \~ Try this first, see if it fits.
-If it doesn't, use SMs.
+        - \~ ~~Try this first, see if it fits.
+If it doesn't, use SMs.~~
+          - Nope, it's stupid.
+Use a state machine like a semi-normal person.
 - RS/CP pulse widths are on the same order of time as the reference clock.
     - RS/CP pulse width: 10\~200ns typ.; 20ns reference clock -> 0.5\~10 clock cycles.